This section doesn’t currently include any content. Add content to this section using the sidebar.

 The galley is fitted with the state-of-the-art catering facilities capable of producing 195 hot meals each day.
 There are two pantries and a main galley located near the bow.

-OFFICERS MESS
+OFFICERS' MESS

 Historically, this room was where the ship’s officers dined and planned their cod fishing campaigns.
 The captain sat at the head of the table according to the protocol.